-The Xamarin.iOS Maps control is a data visualization component that provides a graphical representation of geographical data.
+The Xamarin.iOS Maps control is a powerful data visualization component that displays statistical information for a geographical area.
 It has highly interactive and customizable features such as zooming, panning, selecting, legends, markers, bubbles, and color mapping.
+Using the Xamarin.iOS Maps control, you can render various maps, such as for sales, political boundaries, weather, elections, and routes.

 Shape layers provide options to render geographical shapes or custom shapes on maps.